wp-plugins/dutycalculator-calculate-charge-import-duty-taxes-at-checkout/readme.txt

 == Frequently Asked Questions ==
 = 1.
 Are the import duty & tax calculations accurate? =
 Yes, we keep duty & tax rates up to date continuously.
-Key to accurate calculations is that you classify your products correctly in the Woocommerce Products section
+Key to accurate calculations is that you classify your products correctly in the Woocommerce Products section.
 = 2.
 Do I need to classify all products? =
 This is not required.
 In case you have not classified a product DutyCalculator will classify the product automatically based on the product title and description.
 = 3.
 What are the HS tariff codes for? =